Casino (1995 film): Critical response

 Todd McCarthy of Variety felt the film "possesses a stylistic boldness and verisimilitude that is virtually matchless".
 He praised De Niro's performance as "outstanding" and felt Stone was "simply a revelation here".
 However, he noted Pesci "holds up his end of the picture perfectly well, but Nicky is basically the same character he won an Oscar for in Goodfellas, but with a shade less of an edge."
 Peter Travers of Rolling Stone wrote the film "is not the equal of Mean Streets or GoodFellas, the more instinctive pieces in the crime trilogy that the flawed Casino completes (Coppola's Godfather Part III fell off far more precipitously).
 It is, however, just as unmistakably the work of a virtuoso—bold, brutally funny and ferociously alive."

 Kenneth Turan of the Los Angeles Times noted the film is a return to Scorsese's earlier gangster films, but felt he made "too few emotional connections to persuade us to see things the way he does.
 So instead of being operatic and cathartic, this film ends up exhausting and claustrophobic."
 He praised the principal actors, most particularly highlighting Stone for displaying "star quality and a feral intensity that is the equal of what the boys are putting down."
 Philip Thomas of Empire magazine praised the film while highlighting its similarities to Goodfellas.
 He gave the film five stars commenting "It may not be Scorsese's greatest work, but this guy feeling a little off-colour is still far, far better than most people on fighting-fit form.
 It only gets more impressive as time goes on."

 Gene Siskel of the Chicago Tribune gave the film two and a half stars out of four, writing Casino is a "sometime-dazzling, often-disappointing film from the great Martin Scorsese, who too often seems like he's replaying his greatest hits with this picture, and not to the best effect ...
 DeNiro's relationship with Cathy Moriarty in Raging Bull was better and the flash-temper role by Pesci is a carbon copy of his work in Goodfellas.
 Casino is hardly a bad film, but it breaks no new ground for Scorsese."
 Desson Howe of The Washington Post wrote the film is "not great" and that clearly "Scorsese and Pileggi are trying to disinter the success of GoodFellas, their last collaboration.
 But they only come up with Raging B.S."

-The film's critical profile has increased in years after its release, with critics Tom Charity and Natasha Vargas-Cooper expressing that they retrospectively feel Casino is a more accomplished and artistically mature work than the thematically similar Goodfellas.
+The film's critical profile has increased in the years after its release, with critics Tom Charity and Natasha Vargas-Cooper expressing that they retrospectively feel Casino is a more accomplished and artistically mature work than the thematically similar Goodfellas.